 Bloom time: Late season intersectional peony, blooms in our USDA zone 6a garden in the first or second week of June.

 Zone hardiness: Proven in USDA zones 4-9.

 Plant size: 4-5 'eyes' or buds with proportional roots.
 This size plant will most likely flower in its first or second spring in the ground.

-When we ship: Available for Fall/Winter 2020 or Spring 2021 Shipping
+When we ship: Available for Fall 2021 Shipping